Updated April 27

 Southfield Public Schools will deliver two meals per day for seven days to children living in the district.
 Click here for delivery schedule.

 Southgate Public Schools, 11 a.m.-1 p.m. free breakfast and lunch daily for children up to 18 years old.
-Pick up meals at Davidson Middle School, 15800 Trenton Rd., on the following Tuesdays: March 24 and 31.
+Pick up meals at Davidson Middle School, 15800 Trenton Rd., Tuesdays.

 Fish & Loaves, 25670 Northline Rd.
 Hours and date of operations are 9 a.m.- 12 p.m., 1 to 7 p.m.
 Monday, 9 a.m. to 3 p.m.
 Tuesday and Wednesday.

-Trenton Public Schools, Through April 3, free breakfast and lunch will be served to all students residing in the district, 18 years and younger.
+Trenton Public Schools, Free breakfast and lunch will be served to all students residing in the district, 18 years and younger.
 Delivery will start at 3 p.m. via the Arthurs Middle Schools PM bus routes, Monday through Friday.
 Click here for bus routes.
 Two pickup stations will be available from 3 to 4 p.m. at Bristol Hills Apartments (bus stop) and Southwick CO (Ilene/York).
 A drive-up station from 2 to 4 p.m. will be at the high school loading dock.

 The Washtenaw Regional Organizing Coalition (WeROC) is compiling a COVID-19 resource and community action list focused on Washtenaw County.